davidscholberg/irkbot/README.md

 channel:
     channel_name: "#blahblah"
     greeting: "oh hai"
+    cmd_prefix: "!"

 connection:
     verbose_callback_handler: False
     debug: False

-module:
+# This is a list of modules that irkbot supports.
+If you omit any of these, they
+# will not be loaded at runtime.
+modules:
+    echo_name:
+    help:
+    insult:
         # This file is used by the "insult" module to pull bad words from.
         # The insult module will fail gracefully if this option is missing.
         insult_swearfile: /home/david/.config/irkbot/badwords.txt
+    quit:
+    urban:
+    urban_wotd:
+    urban_trending:
+    url:
 ```

 ### Usage